True AI doesn’t exist yet…it’s augmented intelligence

 While HBO’s Westworld gives us a glimpse at a future where human-like, self-thinking androids are the norm, people will have to wait several years where the technology goes from interpreting predetermined scenarios based on a library of data to an intelligent bot that formulates its own ideas based on morals/rationale – essentially ‘thinking’ for itself.

-In an interview with Information Age, Ganzarski’s discussed how he thinks this gap from augmented intelligence to Artificial Intelligence will be bridged, how long that will take and what the future of AI holds.
+In an interview with Information Age, Ganzarski’s discussed how he thinks this gap from augmented intelligence to artificial intelligence will be bridged, how long that will take and what the future of AI holds.

 There’s currently a lot of hype around artificial intelligence in nearly every industry, but you claim it doesn’t yet exist.
 If we aren’t experiencing true AI, what are we seeing instead?